-Each year people flock to Traverse City to see one of Mother Nature's most beautiful displays -- the cherry blossoms.
-The blossoms blanket the miles of rolling hills throughout the area, and with the amount of attention they draw it's fair to say there are plenty of questions that go along with them!
+Each year people flock to Traverse City, Michigan to see one of Mother Nature's most beautiful displays -- the cherry blossoms.
+The blossoms blanket the miles of rolling hills throughout the area, and with the amount of attention they draw, it's fair to say there are plenty of questions that go along with them!

-So we've narrowed those questions down to the "Top 3 Things to Know about the Cherry Blossoms around Traverse City" -- including when they'll be here (just an estimate time frame), how long they last and where the best places are to see them.
+So we've narrowed those questions down to the "Top 3 Things to Know about the Cherry Blossoms around Traverse City" -- including when they'll be here (just an estimated time frame), how long they last, and where the best places are to see them.

-The best way to see the blossoms is on a self-guided tour.
+The best way to see the blossoms is on a self-guided tour (download our Blossom Tour Guide).
 Fill up your gas tank, pack some snacks and make sure your phone is charged for photos and video.
 Please also remember that blossoms are on private farms; please view respectfully from the side of the road and do not trespass.

 On the Old Mission Peninsula, we suggest taking M-37.
-This state highway runs the entire length of the peninsula with views of East and West Grand Traverse Bay along the way, vineyards and, of course, cherry blossoms!
+This state highway runs the entire length of the peninsula with views of East and West Grand Traverse Bay along the way, vineyards, and, of course, cherry blossoms!
 In Leelanau County, one of the best routes to venture along is County Road 633, which takes you through the heart of the county.
 The road meets up with the famous M-22 before jetting back into the middle of the county's fruit-growing country north of Suttons Bay.
-And in Benzie county, locals recommend Joyfield Rd. (south of Elberta and Benzonia) between M-22 and 31 and Herring Road in Blaine Tonwship (in the county's southeast corner).
-Both of these roads are dotted with orchards, farms and plenty of northern Michigan scenery.
+And in Benzie county, locals recommend Joyfield Rd. (south of Elberta and Benzonia) between M-22 and 31 and Herring Road in Blaine Township.
+Both of these roads are dotted with orchards, farms, and plenty of northern Michigan scenery.

 Since the season can bloom and be gone before we know it, make sure to stay tuned to our Facebook page to keep up-to-date on exactly where the blossoms are happening and what you can expect if you're headed out to see them!